lruslan/ansible-eos/docs/support.rst

     Apr 16 00:36:35 veos02 ansible-eos: called instance: {'multicast_group': '239.10.10.10', 'state': 'present', 'enable': True, 'description': '', 'source_interface': 'Loopback0', 'udp_port': 4789, 'name': 'Vxlan1'}
     Apr 16 00:36:35 veos02 ansible-eos: Module completed successfully

-The log output diplays the invocation of the module by Ansible and includes information about the execution process.
+The log output displays the invocation of the module by Ansible and includes information about the execution process.

-Using both the `debug` and `logging` keywords provides a window into the execution of the Ansible EOS role and should make troubleshooting undesired results easier.
+Using both the ``debug`` and ``logging`` keywords provides a window into the execution of the Ansible EOS role and should make troubleshooting undesired results easier.